Skip to main content

 Different use cases

 What we have discussed so far was mainly relevant for scraping websites.
-Apify actors can do much more, so how do we estimate those jobs?
+Apify Actors can do much more, so how do we estimate those jobs?
 Partly by experience and partly by testing.

-Here are a few other common actor usages:
+Here are a few other common Actor usages:

 • downloading images - Extremely fast, more than 10k images downloaded and uploaded per CU